kirbydesign/designsystem/.github/CONTRIBUTING.md

 Every issue must be UX refined before implementation - unless it does not involve any visual changes.
 This consists of UXers planning how the issue can be solved in a way that aligns with the design system.
 The `NOT UX refined` label will be removed from the issue by team Kirby, once this has been done.

-If a pull-request with visual changes is submitted for an issue that has not been UX refined; the UX review process may result in a bunch of changes, that can delay the process of getting your PR approved.
+If a pull request with visual changes is submitted for an issue that has not been UX refined; the UX review process may result in a bunch of changes, that can delay the process of getting your PR approved.

 <!--- Why do we do Tech refinement? -->